Liouville's theorem and the foundation of classical mechanics: 3. The Liouville theorem

 then, by the continuity equation, the density of states on phase space is constant in time along the flow on phase space, i.e.

 In such a situation, the flow of the system on phase space is incompressible because the condition that the density of states at any given location $(q,p)$ on phase space, within an arbitrary region $\Omega$, do not change over time ensure that the states do not lump together.
-In other words, in conclusion, a necessary and sufficient condition for the flow of the system on phase space to evolve deterministically, or, equivalently, to conserve information, is that the divergence of the phase flow velocity vanish.
-This conclusion is referred to as the Gibbs-Liouville theorem \cite{gibbs}\cite{bloch}.
+In other words, in conclusion, a necessary and sufficient condition for the flow of the system on phase space to conserve information is that the divergence of the phase flow velocity vanish.
+This is the Liouville theorem\cite{bloch}\footnote{To the best of the authors knowledge, the physical formulation and relevance of the Liouville theorem was first stated by J.W.
+Gibbs in 1902\cite{gibbs}.
+There it was referred to as the "Principle of conservation of density-in-phase" or equivalently as the "Principle of conservation of extension-in-phase".
+However, the mathematical background for the theorem dates back to J. Liouville in 1838\cite{liouville1}.}.

-The Gibbs-Liouville continuity equation can be derived more shortly by considering the relation between the number of states $N$ and the density of states $\rho(q,p,t)$, i.e.